ADHD and Video Games: Is Your Child Addicted?

 Playing a great video game is like living inside of a movie and being showered with gold coins.
 Is it any wonder our children love them?
 But too much of a good thing can be very, very bad when a child with ADHD hyperfocuses on games and becomes addicted.
 Learn how to break the gaming habit here.

 Any child will tell you: Video games are fun and exciting.
 It turns out they can be educational, too.
 Gaming can improve eye-hand coordination, and may foster positive social interactions.
 Children with attention deficit disorder (ADHD or ADD) or little athletic interest or ability have an opportunity to compete in a different way, and to form friendships with like-minded gamers.

-But as time that was previously spent on sports, studies, or other peer activities is replaced by solitary gaming, it can become video game addiction.
+But as solitary gaming steals time from sports, studies, or other peer activities for kids, an interest can become a video game addiction.

-Recent surveys show that children spend an average of 49 minutes a day on these games.
+Recent surveys show that children spend an average of 49 minutes a day on video games.
 If a child’s video game console is in the bedroom, play time increases dramatically, to nearly three hours.
-Parents may unwittingly contribute to the problem, if they rely on handheld games to keep their children quiet during endless car trips or the long, unstructured days of summer.
+Parents may unwittingly contribute to the problem, if they rely on handheld games to keep their children quiet during meals out, endless car trips, or the long, unstructured days of summer.

 In recent years, I’ve spoken with many parents who are looking for ways to wean their kids from the screen.
 Here’s what I tell them.